-A protocol amendment that requires a new type of training for site personnel may best be monitored by a scheduled completeness check a few months after the amendment to ensure all site personnel requiring that training have evidence of it.
-While this would be picked up during a routine periodic review, the scope of that may not cover all personnel impacted by the amendment and thus not control the risk.
+A protocol amendment that requires a new type of training for site personnel may best be monitored by a scheduled completeness check a few months after the amendment to ensure all site personnel requiring training have evidence of completion.
+While this would be detected during a routine periodic review, the scope of the review may not cover all personnel impacted by the amendment and thus not control the risk.